ParanoidUser/codewars-handbook/kata/7-kyu/money-money-money/README.md

     After 3rd Year -->
       P = 1128.30

-Thus Mr. Scrooge has to wait for 3 years for the initial pricipal to ammount to the desired sum.
+Thus Mr. Scrooge has to wait for 3 years for the initial principal to amount to the desired sum.

 Your task is to complete the method provided and return the number of years 'Y' as a whole in order for Mr. Scrooge to get the desired sum.